datahub-project/datahub/docs/rfc/active/000-ml_models/README.md

 ![ml_model_graph](ml_model_graph.png)

 An example metadata graph with complete data lineage picture is shown above.
 Below are the main edges of the graph
-1. Evaluation dataset contains data used for quantitative analyses hence ML Model is connected to the evaluation dataset(s) through `DownstreamOf` edge
+1. Evaluation dataset contains data used for quantitative analyses and is used for evaluating ML Model hence ML Model is connected to the evaluation dataset(s) through `EvaluatedOn` edge
-2. Training dataset(s) contain the training data hence ML Model is connected to the training dataset(s) through `DownstreamOf` edge.
+2. Training dataset(s) contain the training data and is used for training ML Model hence ML Model is connected to the training dataset(s) through `TrainedOn` edge.
 3. ML Model is connected to `DataProcess` entity which captures the training execution through a (newly proposed) `TrainedBy` edge.
 4. `DataProcess` entity itself uses the training dataset(s) (mentioned in 2) as it's input and hence is connected to the training datasets through `Consumes` edge.
 5. ML Model is connected to ML Feature(s) through `Contains` edge.